BelhsanHmida/Energy-Consumption-Prediction-API/improvements/README.md

 ### API Enhancements

-- **Edge Case Handling:** Improve the handling of edge cases, such as very long forecast windows.
+- **More Edge Case Handling:** Improve the handling of edge cases, such as very long forecast windows.
 Investigate the impact of forecasting several days or weeks into the future and implement measures to ensure accuracy.
-- **Error Handling:** Enhance error handling to provide more informative messages for various failure scenarios.
+- **More Error Handling:** Enhance error handling to provide more informative messages for various failure scenarios.
 - **Scalability:** Implement techniques to improve the scalability of the API, such as caching, load balancing, and database optimizations.